 Choose your subject and the background and focus it on the center of your frame.
 Press the shutter button halfway, by doing this you are locking the image, and when you are ready to shoot press the shutter button all the way.

 Don’t let your shutter button go once you have locked the frame.
 It will create a more interesting composition preserving focus on your subject.

 If you are taking most of your pictures while standing then try to get down on your knees or laying on the ground to get a perfect spot to klick.

-It will yield a great result, especially when you are clicking children try to go down to there height level or you can use the camera’s Vari-Angle LCD.
+It will yield a great result, especially when you are clicking children to try to go down to there height level or you can use the camera’s Vari-Angle LCD.
 Going down to a new level will help you see and correct the poor lightning or any shadows.
 Your image will definitely be more pleasing with everything balanced.

 4. Look for a perfect light spot

 Usually the two hours after sunrise and two hours before sunset are the most photogenic time when the light is soft and perfect for photography.
-You can also choose the scenic mode in the camera which will tell the camera about the shooting environment like low light, direct sunlight, portrait and landscape and make the camera to adjust its setting for these conditions.
+You can also choose the scenic mode in the camera which will tell the camera about the shooting environment like low light, direct sunlight, portrait and landscape, and make the camera adjust its setting for these conditions.

 5. Master the Flash

 Digital camera in auto mode always has flashed at low light.
 But mastering the flash usage is the best and for that, you need to keep on experimenting with the use of flash on and off.